 The Board shall only acquire and/or disclose genetic information of an employee or applicant for employment as provided by Federal law and regulation.

-The Superintendent shall appoint a compliance officer whose responsibility it will be to ensure that Federal regulations are complied with and that any inquiries or complaints are dealt with promptly in accordance with law.
-He shall also ensure that proper notice of nondiscrimination for Title II of the Genetic Information Nondiscrimination Act of 2008 is provided to staff members.
+The Superintendent shall appoint a compliance officer District Equity Officer(s) District Equity Officer’s whose responsibility it will be to ensure that Federal regulations are complied with and that any inquiries or complaints are dealt with promptly in accordance with law.
+He The District Equity Officer(s) shall also ensure that proper notice of nondiscrimination for Title II of the Genetic Information Nondiscrimination Act of 2008 is provided to staff members.

 [NOTE: It should be noted that any sections of the District's collective bargaining agreements dealing with terms and conditions of employment should contain a statement of nondiscrimination similar to that in the Board's statement above.]